Warning: Spoilers ahead for The Handmaid’s Tale season 3 finale “Mayday.”

 After everything June has gone through — giving birth in an abandoned home, nearly escaping Gilead multiple times, and starting a legitimate revolution — it’s impossible to believe she could even allow herself to die before smuggling Hannah out of Gilead.
 As Handmaid’s Tale has proven time and time again, June Osborne is so much stronger than any odd stacked against her.

-That’s why we can instead expect to see June clinging to life when Handmaid’s Tale returns for season 4 on Hulu.
+That’s why we can instead expect to see June clinging to life when Handmaid’s Tale returns for season 4 on Hulu in the US and Channel 4 here in the UK.
 From what we can tell in “Mayday’s” ending moments, it appears June was shot somewhere around her abdomen or hip.
 It’s possible the bullet even grazed her reproductive system, forever ending her utility as a handmaid.
 Such a medical twist would certainly act as a heavy handed metaphor for June’s evolution past her indentured status as a walking baby incubator.

 But, no matter what happens, we can all believe June hasn't waged her last battle against Gilead.